 Apply for a Temporary Exemption Notice

-If you rent out a property which requires a licence but you intend to make the property one which will no longer require a licence, you must apply for a Temporary Exemption Notice.
+If you rent out a property which requires a HMO licence but you intend to make the property one which will no longer require a licence, you must apply for a Temporary Exemption Notice.

-If your property requires a mandatory licence, you cannot legally serve a section 21 notice for possession without a Temporary Exemption Notice.
+If your property requires a mandatory licence, you cannot legally serve a section 21 notice for possession without a temporary exemption notice.

 What we need from you